myleott/JGibbLabeledLDA/README.md

 *   New options have been added:

+    **-infseparately**: Inference is done separately for each document, as if inference for each document was performed in isolation.

     **-unlabeled**: Ignore document labels, i.e., treat every document as unlabeled.

-    **-modelweight N** (for -inf only): Multiplies the weight of a trained model by an integer factor.
-Useful to prevent topic drift in cases where the number of new documents (-inf) is similar to or larger than the number of original training documents (-est).
+*   Some options have been deleted:

+    **-wordmap**: Filename is automatically built based on model path.

 Contact
 -------